dhis2/dhis2-android-docs/content/capture-app/app-android-settings-configuration.md

 ### Matomo configuration

-The DHIS2 Android App sends anonymised analytics that can be used to evaluate performance and/or detect problems at an early stage.
-[Matomo](https: //matomo.org) is the tool used for this and running in a specific server not accessible to the general public.
+The DHIS2 Android App sends anonymize analytics that can be used to evaluate performance and/or detect problems at an early stage.
+[Matomo](https://matomo.org) is the tool used for this and running in a specific server not accessible to the general public.
 However, implementations can set up their own
  Matomo instance (or using the cloud version) in order to collect and analyse the statistics.

 Once you have your Matomo instance ready you should get the URLs and the project ID like shown in the picture below (left).
-The ID can be introduced direct ly but the URL needs to be followed with */matomo.php* as shown below (right).
+The ID can be introduced directly but the URL needs to be followed with */matomo.php* and start with *https* or *http* as shown below (right).

 ![](resources/images/capture-app-matomo-instance.png){width=33%}
 ![](resources/images/capture-app-matomo-settings.png){width=33%}

-### Encrypt device database
-This will force all the devices to store the database encrypted increasing the security level against data theft attacks.

 ### Mobile configuration
 This section allows admin users to edit the SMS gateway ad result sender phone number.

 ### Reserved values
 This will specify the number of values per TEI attribute reserved to download in the devices.
+By default, the Android App reserves 100 Ids, but it is possible to add or reduce this number.

 ### Encrypt device database
+This will force all the devices to store the database encrypted increasing the security level against data theft attacks.

 By default, the DHIS2 Android App database is not encrypted, but an admin can check the *Encrypt device database* to encrypt the metadata and data stored in every device.
 Encrypting the database will have an impact on the database volume and performance (degradation between 10-15%) of the Android app.
 Note that at the moment of selecting or unselecting this option, no data is lost (even if it hasn't been previously synchronized with the server)

 > **Warning**